zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     ```
     Ensure that you validate PKTDATA access for APPL.

+    * **`*`**
+    A wildcard symbol that resturns all resources

     * **`RLIST PTKTDATA <applid> SSIGNON ALL`**
     Validates all applid for PTKDATA class

     * **`RLIST PTKTDATA IRRPTAUTH.<applid>.* ALL`**
     Validates all applid permissions for PTKDATA class

     </details>